-A zesty, mineral Chardonnay from the beautiful Moutere Valley in Nelson-Tasman.
-Located at the top New Zealand’s South Island, the region enjoys high sunshine hours and a glorious maritime climate which is perfect for producing a deliciously, energetic fresh style.
+Abel's home is the beautiful Moutere Valley, in Nelson-Tasman.
+It is a region that enjoys lengthy sunshine and a glorious maritime climate.
 With fruit this good they don't need to mess around in the winery: they ferment in large oak barrels and leave the wine on lees over the winter, which adds a little nuttiness and texture to the wine.

 Sophie and Mark McGill grew up in the heart of the New Zealand wine industry: Sophie’s parents were at Cloudy Bay before setting up Dog Point Vineyard in Marlborough; Mark’s father worked as a viticulturist throughout New Zealand.